 This is particularly evident for observers in the northern hemisphere during early spring.
 The Virgo Cluster is in prime position for observing and imaging by late March, and it is absolutely filled with galaxies.

-Most of these, of course, do not make great astrophotography targets.
+Many of these galaxies appear small and featureless from our vantage point on Earth and do not make great astrophotography targets.
 Here is a list of the ones that do.

 1. The Leo Triplet

 Designation: M65, M66, NGC 3628

 The Leo Triplet.

 The Leo Triplet is a personal favorite of mine because it offers a view of 3 distinctly different types of galaxies at once.
 The designation for these galaxies is M65, M66, and NGC 3628.
 This is one of the best subjects to try if you’re using a telescope with a focal length of 1000mm or less, such as a small refractor.

 The photo above was captured from my backyard in March 2019 using a Sky-Watcher Esprit 100 APO refractor telescope.
 Astronomers refer to the Leo Triplet as the M66 Group.
 This small group of galaxies lies approximately 35 million light-years from Earth.